GreenBeanio/Garrett-s-Split-Tracker/linux_setup.md

     - You can also add the argument flag "--register-unsafely-without-email" to any of the certbot commands to not use an email.
     - Run this to make it accessible.
 (Not sure if this will become a problem later, but we need to be able to access it)
       - sudo chmod -R u=rwx,g=rwx,o=rx /projects/ssl
+      - sudo chown split_tracker:databases /projects/ssl
+    - Notes:
+      - Certbot will return 4 files:
+        - cert.pem
+          - The public key.
+However, this one shouldn't be used with most software.
+        - chain.pem
+          - The certificate chain.
+        - fullchain.pem
+          - The certificate that you will use in most server software.
+It is a combination of the cert.pem and the chain.pem
+        - privkey.pem
+          - The private key

 ## Installing PostgreSQL